-I had my Apple TV 3rd Generation when it completely froze.
-I had it about a month and a half when it completely bricked.
+I had my Apple TV 3rd Generation for about a month and a half when it completely froze.
+I thought it completely bricked.
 I was frustrated and the last thing I wanted to do was to send it back even though it has a 90 day warranty.
 I knew it would be 2 weeks before I’d get to enjoy it again and I use it every night in my bedroom before I go to sleep and right after I wake up, so I wanted to fix it from home.

 The whole process took me about an hour.
 I had everything I needed except a micro usb connector.
 I had several mini usb cables, but none were micro.
 They are close to the same size, but the micro usb connector is definitely smaller and it has more of an oval shape, whereas the mini has a couple of angled sides at the smaller ends.
 Trust me, they won’t fit.